Edwards sparks Towns-less T-wolves, 109-101 over Grizzlies - WHIZ News

 TIP-INS

-Grizzlies: Bane missed his eighth game in a row with a sprained toe. … Backup Jake LaRavia (sore foot) was scratched. … Roddy played about 4 miles from where he was a high school star for Breck.
+Grizzlies: Desmond Bane missed his eighth game in a row with a sprained toe. … Roddy played about 4 miles from where he was a high school star for Breck. … The Grizzlies had their most turnovers since they had 27 on Feb.
+6, 2018, per Sportradar.

 UP NEXT